diarmidmackenzie/instanced-mesh/README.md

 Ideally, you'd use a single Instanced Mesh for all instances of a particular object.
 However there are a few reasons why you might want to split your objects between multiple Instanced Meshes, or not include some entities in the Instanced Mesh at all...

-1. Different colored objects.
-Three.js InstancedMesh can support different colors for different instances, but that's not supported by this component yet.
-In any case, it only works for single-colored objects.
-An Instanced Mesh *can* be used with multi-colored objects (see many of the examples in /tests/ which mostly use 2-material objects), but you need a separate Instanced Mesh for each set of colors (e.g. red+ black, yellow+black etc.)

-2. Separation of objects / avoidance of complexity.
+1. Separation of objects / avoidance of complexity.
 When entities are rendered via an Instanced Mesh, rather than direct A-Frame rendering, this adds a level of complexity.
 If objects aren't behaving as expected, it makes debugging and diagnosis of problems more complex, and increases the risk of interactions between otherwise separated parts of your scene.
 This is particularly true if everything is piled into a small number of communal Instanced Meshes.
 This may be best for performance, but it may become much harder to figure out what is going on, when things don't act as you expect.

 4. If you wish to use Frustrum Culling, it can only be applied to an entire Instanced Mesh.
 Therefore if you have clusters of the same object, in multiple different areas, it may make sense to use different Instanced Meshes, so that one cluster can be frustrum culled, without affecting the other.

-#### An illustrative Example...

-To illustrate with an example, this component was originally developed to support a [Tetris game](https://github.com/diarmidmackenzie/tetrisland), in which:

-- each Arena contained a large number of blocks of different colors
-- there were multiple gameplay Arenas within the overall scene.

-My current implementation uses:

-- Separate Instanced Meshes for each arena (for reasons 2 & 3)
-- Within each Arena, separate Instanced Meshes for each block color (for reason 1)
-- Frustrum Culling applied to Instanced Meshes within each arena.
-- No Instanced Mesh at all for blocks that are currently in play.
-Only those that have landed in the arena are incorporated into Instanced Meshes.

-With these decisions, I've been striking a balance between performance and complexity.
-Initially I kept the arenas separate for reasons of complexity.
-But subsequently, this separation has allowed for effective frustrum culling to be set up, which has further boosted performance.

-There are still a relatively large number of Instanced Meshes, but is not currently an issue, as performance is now bottlenecked by the number of triangles being rendered, rather than by the number of three.js calls.